 All the TRX kits do come with standard workout blueprints of different complexity depending on the kit, but you can also make use of dedicated suspension workout programs like the Suspension Revolution by Dan Long.

 The Trx Suspension Trainer is a system of straps designed to use your own body weight to train anywhere.

 All kits allow you to perform more than 300 exercises that you can change in intensity by simply shifting your body position on the fly, without the need to change and adjust weights or the help of a spotter.

-The practicality of the TRX Suspension Trainers coupled with the effective body weight workouts appeal to just about anyone with a dislike for crowded gyms or fitness memberships.
-The TRX training system has developed into a leader in the suspension workouts discipline with a range of different kits like TRX Go Suspension Trainer, TRX Home Gym, TRX Pro and TRX Tactical Gym.
+The practicality of the TRX Suspension Trainers coupled with the effective bodyweight workouts appeals to just about anyone with a dislike for crowded gyms or fitness memberships.
+The TRX training system has developed into a leader in the suspension workouts discipline with a range of different kits like TRX Go Suspension Trainer, TRX Home Gym, TRX Pro, and TRX Tactical Gym.